jpatel531/last-train/README.md

 Last Train is a simple web app that allows a user to plan their last journey of the evening using the TFL API.
 Enter a place of departure, or click 'Get My Location' to allow geolocation, then specify your destination and Twilio-registered phone number, then you should see a list of possible journeys.
 On choosing a journey, you can decide whether to receive a text with directions right now, or an hour before departure.

+In the 'lastTrain' directory, you will find the Ionic version of application.

 ##Heroku

 [Here is a link to Last Train on Heroku.](http://last-train.herokuapp.com)